Investments in social ties, risk sharing and inequality

 53 Pages Posted: 5 Nov 2014 Last revised: 25 Sep 2020

-This paper investigates stable and efficient networks in the context of risk-sharing, when it is costly to establish and maintain relationships that facilitate risk-sharing.
-We find a novel trade-off between efficiency and equality.
-The most stable efficient networks also generate the most inequality.
-The result extends to correlated income structures with individuals split into groups, such that incomes across groups are less correlated but these relationships are more costly.
-We find that more central agents have better incentives to form across-group links, reaffirming the efficiency benefits of having highly central agents and thus the efficiency inequality trade-off.
+This paper investigates stable and efficient networks in the context of risk sharing, when it is costly to establish and maintain relationships that facilitate risk sharing.
+We find a novel trade-off between efficiency and equality: The most stable efficient networks also generate the most inequality.
+We then suppose that individuals can be split into groups, assuming that incomes across groups are less correlated than within a group but relationships across groups are more costly to form.
+The tension between efficiency and equality extends to these correlated income structures.
+More-central agents have stronger incentives to form across-group links, reaffirming the efficiency benefits of having highly central agents.
 Our results are robust to many extensions.
-In general, endogenously formed networks in the risk sharing context tend to exhibit highly asymmetric structures, and stark inequalities in consumption levels.
+In general, endogenously formed networks in the risk-sharing context tend to exhibit highly asymmetric structures, which can lead to stark inequalities in consumption levels.

 Suggested Citation: Suggested Citation